 In 1981, Orange County approved a land use plan which included the project area.
 By approving this development concept, Orange County formally established the proposed development as a long term policy objective.
 The development concept was again reaffirmed at the local level by the City of Dana Point through the adoption of the Dana Point General Plan (July 1991) and the Monarch Beach Resort Specific Plan (February 1992).
 These plans have been to be submitted to the Commission for certification.
-Staff anticipates that these plans will be presented to the Commission for review later this year.
+Staff anticipates that these plans will be presented to the Commission for review Data for submitted to the commission for submitted to the committed to the commission for submitted to the committed to the